casdoor/casdoor-website/docs/how-to-connect/overview.md

 ---
 title: Overview
-description: Connect your app to Casdoor
+description: Connect your application to Casdoor using OAuth 2.0, OIDC, SAML, or CAS.
-keywords: [OAuth, OAuth2.0, OIDC, SAML, CAS]
+keywords: [OAuth, OAuth 2.0, OIDC, SAML, CAS, integration]
 authors: [nomeguy]
 ---

-In this section, we will show you how to connect your application to Casdoor.
+This section describes how to connect your application to Casdoor.

-As a Service Provider (SP), Casdoor supports two authentication protocols:
+**When Casdoor acts as a Service Provider (SP)**, it supports:

-- `OAuth 2.0 (OIDC)`
+- OAuth 2.0 (OIDC)
-- `SAML`
+- SAML

-As an Identity Provider (IdP), Casdoor supports four authentication protocols:
+**When Casdoor acts as an Identity Provider (IdP)**, it supports:

-- `OAuth 2.0`
+- OAuth 2.0
-- `OIDC`
+- OIDC
-- `SAML`
+- SAML
-- `CAS 1.0, 2.0, 3.0`
+- CAS 1.0, 2.0, and 3.0

 ## OAuth 2.0 (OIDC)

 <details>
 <summary>What is OAuth 2.0?</summary>

-[OAuth 2](https://oauth.net/2/) is an authorization framework that enables applications—such as Facebook, GitHub, and Casdoor—to obtain limited access to user accounts on an HTTP service.
-It works by delegating user authentication to the service that hosts the user account and authorizing third-party applications to access that account.
-OAuth 2 provides authorization flows for web applications, desktop applications, and mobile devices.
+[OAuth 2](https://oauth.net/2/) is an authorization framework that lets applications obtain limited access to user accounts on an HTTP service.
+It delegates authentication to the service that hosts the account and authorizes third-party apps to access it.
+OAuth 2 defines flows for web, desktop, and mobile applications.

 </details>

-Casdoor's authorization process is built upon the OAuth 2.0 protocol.
-We recommend using OAuth 2.0 for the following reasons:
+Casdoor’s authorization flow is based on OAuth 2.0.
+We recommend OAuth 2.0 (OIDC) because it is straightforward to implement, covers many use cases, and is widely supported.

-1. The protocol is simple, easy to implement, and can address many authentication scenarios.
-2. It has a high maturity level and extensive community support.

-Therefore, your application will communicate with Casdoor via OAuth 2.0 (OIDC).
-There are three ways to connect to Casdoor:
+Your application can integrate with Casdoor in three main ways:

 ### Standard OIDC client

-**[Standard OIDC client](/docs/how-to-connect/oidc-client)**: Use a standard OIDC client implementation, which is widely available in any programming language or framework.
+**[Standard OIDC client](/docs/how-to-connect/oidc-client)** — Use any standard OIDC client library available for your language or framework.

 <details>
 <summary>What is OIDC?</summary>

-[OpenID Connect (OIDC)](https://openid.net/connect/) is an open authentication protocol that works on top of the OAuth 2.0 framework.
-Targeted toward consumers, OIDC allows individuals to use single sign-on (SSO) to access relying party sites using OpenID Providers (OPs), such as email providers or social networks, to authenticate their identities.
-It provides applications or services with information about the user, the context of their authentication, and access to their profile information.
+[OpenID Connect (OIDC)](https://openid.net/connect/) extends OAuth 2.0 with an identity layer.
+It lets users sign in once (SSO) at an OpenID Provider and access multiple relying parties.
+OIDC gives applications a standard way to obtain user identity and profile information.

 </details>

-Casdoor fully supports the OIDC protocol.
-If your application is already using another OAuth 2.0 (OIDC) identity provider via a **standard OIDC client library**, and you want to migrate to Casdoor, using OIDC discovery will make it very **easy** to switch to Casdoor.
+Casdoor is fully OIDC-compliant.
+If you already use another OIDC identity provider with a standard client library, switching to Casdoor is typically a configuration change (e.g. discovery URL and credentials).

 ### Casdoor SDKs

-**[Casdoor SDKs](/docs/how-to-connect/sdk)**: For most programming languages, Casdoor provides easy-to-use SDK libraries built on top of OIDC, with extended functionality that is only available in Casdoor.
+**[Casdoor SDKs](/docs/how-to-connect/sdk)** — Casdoor provides SDKs for many languages, built on OIDC and adding Casdoor-specific features (e.g. user management, file upload).

-Compared to the standard OIDC protocol, Casdoor's SDK provides additional functionality, such as user management and resource uploading.
-Connecting to Casdoor via the Casdoor SDK requires more time than using a standard OIDC client library, but it offers the best **flexibility** and the most **powerful** API.
+Using an SDK takes a bit more setup than a generic OIDC client but gives you the most flexibility and the full Casdoor API.

 ### Casdoor plugin

-**[Casdoor plugin](/docs/how-to-connect/plugin)**: If your application is built on top of a popular platform (such as Spring Boot, WordPress, etc.) and Casdoor (or a third party) has already provided a plugin or middleware for it, you should use it.
-Using a plugin is much easier than manually invoking the Casdoor SDK because plugins are specifically designed for their target platform.
+**[Casdoor plugin](/docs/how-to-connect/plugin)** — If your app runs on a supported platform (e.g. Spring Boot, WordPress), use the official or community plugin or middleware.
+Plugins are the fastest way to add Casdoor to that platform.

 **Plugins:**